Ficool

 "I asked for a favor.
 I got the most tips tonight, so I gave half to the other girl for a quick fifteen."

-Ash almost choked on his shake.
+Ash almost choked on his shake hearing her say that.
 "You did what?"

 "It's fine, I made enough this week to afford losing forty bucks.
 Besides, I wanted to spend a little time with you after I heard what happened."

-Ash was quiet for a moment; he didn't want to talk about it, least of all yet.
+Ash was quiet for a moment; he didn't want to talk about it, least not yet anyway.
 But he was comfortable around Lita, so he didn't need to keep his guard up.

-"Was it him again.
+"Was it him again?
 That asshole Casper again.
 What's his deal?
-He's had it out for you since the first year."
+He's had it out for you since the first year.
+You think he has something better to do with his time"

 "Whatever it is, I don't care.
+Probably needs a target to make himself feel better.
 He's an idiot, but for the fact that if he didn't have a Grade A-level wind ability, he would be a loser quarterback.
 He's just lucky he's from a rich family."
+Ash bit angrily into his burger.

 Lita couldn't argue with that.
-Casper King wasn't the brightest jock in the school, but his ability was his best point.
+Casper King wasn't the brightest jock in the school; he was a Level 6 user at most, but his ability was his best point.
 It helped him win his games despite the rules against using abilities or Skills during competitions.
 No one would argue with him because his winning games brought money to the school.
+His parents would even pay off the officials to cover up his wind usage.

 "What did he do this time?"